Water is the stuff of life. Without it, people and the rest of life on this planet wouldn't exist.

 At the sink

 Adding a low-flow faucet aerator is simple, cheap, and will reduce the amount of water used by half.
-They cost literally nothing (less than $10 for two) and you won't see the difference in how wet your toothbrush or hands get.
+They cost almost nothing (less than $10 for two), and you won't see the difference in how wet your toothbrush or hands get.
 Get these affordable and effective faucet aerators from Amazon.

 03 of 03